-Finally, to quantify the effect of these [T] transitions on wage dispersion, we report four useful statistics.
-As a proxy for the degree of between-group wage inequality, we compute the ratio between the average wage of highly-educated workers and the wage of less-educated workers.
-Likewise, the within-education wage inequality is measured by the ratio between the average wage of highly-educated workers and their wage in unskilled jobs.
+Finally, to quantify the effect of these JTJ transitions on wage dispersion, we report four useful statistics.
+As a proxy for the degree of between-group wage inequality, we compute the ratio between the average wage of high-educated workers and the wage of less-educated workers.
+Likewise, the within-education wage inequality is measured by the ratio between the average wage of high-educated workers and their wage in unskilled jobs.
 Finally, to control for the relative size of the two groups, we also compute the total variance of the wage distribution which is further decomposed into a permanent component due to between-group wage differences and a transitory component due to within-group wage differences.
-These statistics are reported in the lower panels of Table 1.
+These statistics are reported at the lower panels of Table 2.
 They show that our benchmark model with $\lambda = 1$ yields considerably higher wage dispersion than the alternative model without OTJ search.
-In the latter case, the skill premium is less than 7% while the former generates 37.8%.
+In the latter case, the skill premium is less than 7% while the former generates 35.9%.
 Even more striking is the difference in the degree of within-group wage inequality.
-Since mismatched workers earn less than less-educated workers, our model can easily explain a gap of 60% between the mean and the lowest wage of highly-educated workers, while this gap is reduced to 2% with $\lambda = 0$.
-A similar picture emerges when we look at the overall variance of the wage distribution which is about fifteen times larger when $\lambda = 1$, and a substantial part of this additional variance can be attributed to the wage dispersion among highly-educated workers.
+Since mismatched workers earn less than less-educated workers, our model can easily explain a gap of 60% between the mean and the lowest wage of high-educated workers, while this gap is reduced to 2\% with $\lambda = 0$.
+A similar picture emerges when we look at the overall variance of the wage distribution which is about fifteen times larger when $\lambda = 1$, and a substantial part of this additional variance can be attributed to the wage dispersion among high-educated workers.

-6.2.
-Comparative Statics
+7.2 Comparative statics

-Our next objective is to gauge how important JTJ transitions are in affecting the response of the labour market to shifts in the relative productivity of skilled jobs.
-To simulate the effects of SBTC, we raise the value of y(s) from its benchmark value of 1.5
+Our next objective is to gauge how important are JTJ transitions in affecting the response of the labour market to shifts in the relative productivity of skilled jobs.
+To simulate the effects of SBTC, we raise the value of y(s) from its benchmark value of 1.5 to a value of 2.
+The results are summarized in Table 3 which, for brevity, reports the values of a subset of key variables which include the labour market tightness, the unemployment rates of both types of workers, the share of OTJ seekers, and two measures of wage dispersion.

-11 The proportion of JTJ transitions in total separations of highly-educated workers is computed as the ratio between the flow of JTJ transitions in any small time interval $dt [f(\theta) (1 - \zeta)e(n, h)] dt$ and the total flow of separations by this type of workers in the same time interval $[f(\theta) (1 - \zeta)e(n, h) + \delta(1 - \mu - u(h)] dt$.
-Inserting into this ratio the outcomes reported in the first column of Table 1, yields a value of 0.35.
+In our benchmark economy with equal contact rates (column 1) the increase in y(s) leads to a fall of 0.6 p.p. in $\widetilde{u}(h)$ and a rise of 0.3 p.p. in $\widetilde{u}(l)$ compared to the total flow of separations by this type of workers in the same time interval $(f(\theta)(1-\zeta)e(n,h) + \delta(1-\mu-u(h))dt$.
+Inserting into this ratio the outcomes reported in the first column of Table 2, yields a value of 0.35.